CS340-21/oss/plin5.md

 ## Project 4: vtf-xen
 This project once contained a shared variable that was problematic.
 It was removed, so the vulnerability is gone.
 Upon reviewing the various patch files, no other vulnerabilities seem to be present.

+# Sprint 4
+Since no vulnerabilities were found for both projects, there is no reason to create a patch.

+# Sprint 5
+Since no patches were required, no pull requests were necessary.

+# Sprint 6
+Due to inactivity of both projects, the lack of vulnerabilities, and pull requests, no questions were asked.